![]() |

 On our way to Welches Dam.
 40 Foot / Vermuyden's Drain.
 Middle Level.

 Doug and Andrew Goodland plus John Chapman.
 40 Foot / Vermuyden's Drain.
-Middle Level.

 The sunsets on Horseway Lock.
 40 Foot / Vermuyden's Drain.
 Middle Level.